 Light background can work as a standalone mono background when shooting 90 degrees.

 Note that I have not included pure white in this list.
-Most experienced food photographers who teach food photography courses agree that if you are just starting out in photography and are not yet very good at white balance, then replace the white background with a light gray texture.
+Most experienced food photographers who teach food photography agree that if you are starting in photography and are not yet very good at white balance, replace the white background with a light gray texture.

-So, there will be much less problems with the "parasitic" shades of pink and blue in the photo.
-A light gray background is a more beginner-friendly analogue of white, with which you will understand whether it is interesting to work in a high key and make fewer processing errors.
+So, there will be much fewer problems with the “parasitic” shades of pink and blue in the photo.
+A light gray background is a more beginner-friendly analog of white, with which you will understand whether it is interesting to work in a high key and make fewer processing errors.
 And the next step is to purchase white textures for the collection.

 Medium Gray, Sacramento, and Portland

-Sacramento - a gradient texture with a beautiful color transition, it works perfectly as a single background when shooting from above and as a backdrop, it works very nicely with an open aperture, blurring into a beautiful gray haze.
+Sacramento – a gradient texture with a beautiful color transition; it works perfectly as a single background when shooting from above.
+As a backdrop, it works very nicely with an open aperture, blurring into a beautiful gray haze.